In Praise of Slow Practice

 Celebrating the Left Hand

 Many students have ongoing problems regarding their left hand.
-These difficulties may include inability to read the bass clef properly, weaker fingers or just lack of co-ordination and movement.
-A languid left hand can be caused by so many culprits, so today I thought it a good idea to examine the reasons why the bass…
+These difficulties may include inability to read the bass clef properly, weaker fingers, or just lack of co-ordination and movement.
+A languid left hand can be caused by so many culprits, so in this post I thought it a good idea to examine the reasons why…

 Structuring Your Piano Practice

-This week’s piano post has been suggested by you, the reader; ‘structured practice for the more advanced pianist’ has been whirling around my inbox recently.
-I have written about it several times for beginners, but it does take on a different mantle for those of you who have clearly passed that stage.
-Piano practice has…
+Structured practice for the more advanced pianist has been whirling around my inbox recently.
+I’ve written about it several times for beginners, but it does take on a different mantle for those who have clearly passed that stage.
+Piano practice has frequently been cited by pupils as the main reason for wanting to quit, after…

 Hungarian Dances at The Musical Museum

-Finding a new venue is always an exciting discovery; I had never visited The Musical Museum at Kew Bridge in West London, but it is celebrating its 50th Anniversary this year and in addition to housing some interesting musical artefacts it also hosts a concert series as well as many other activities.
+Finding a new venue is always an exciting discovery.
+I had never before visited The Musical Museum at Kew Bridge in West London, but it is celebrating its 50th Anniversary this year.
+In addition to housing some interesting musical artifacts it also hosts a concert series as well as many other activities.
 The Museum’s concert…

 Piers Lane in conversation with Melanie Spanswick